-- The MMU recommends that Energy Efficiency Resources (EE) not be included on the supply side of the capacity market because PJM's load forecasts now account for future EE but did not when EE was first added to the capacity market.
+- The MMU recommends that the mitigation rules for Demand Resource and Energy Efficiency Resource offers be reevaluated and reviewed.
+(Priority: Medium.
+First reported 2016.
+Status: Not adopted.) - The MMU recommends that Energy Efficiency Resources (EE) not be included on the supply side of the capacity market because PJM's load forecasts now account for future EE but did not when EE was first added to the capacity market.
 If EE is not included on the supply side, there is no reason to have an add back mechanism.
 If EE remains on the supply side, the implementation of the EE add back mechanism should be modified to ensure that market clearing prices are not affected.
 (Priority: Medium.
-Modified Recommendation.
 First reported 2016.
-Status: Not adopted.) - The MMU recommends that if PJM releases capacity in Incremental Auctions, PJM should offer the capacity for sale at the BRA clearing price in order to avoid suppressing the IA price below the competitive level.
-If the PJM sale price is not the BRA clearing price, PJM should not reveal its proposed sale price.
-(Priority: Medium.
-Modified Recommendation.
-First reported 2013.
 Status: Not adopted.)